Facing south towards Mt. Vernon’s cultural treasures and the famous Inner Harbor, Baltimore Penn Station is the picture of “Charm City” elegance.

 The concourse retains its glazed faience wall tile in a color scheme of cream with bold green accents around the door openings.
 Panels with pairs of playful cherubs cradling a fish indicate the original locations of water fountains.
 Tile in the concourse was an ideal solution, as it could be easily cleaned and was durable, able to withstand the constant rush and touch of passengers.
 To the sides of the room, doors accessed staircases leading to the platforms.

 Although the people of Baltimore were happy to receive a new station, complaints were heard that it was too small and did not adequately represent Baltimore’s importance; undoubtedly, these feelings were influenced by the fact that the recently opened PRR facility in New York City was built to a scale of magnificence previously unknown in the country.
+The PRR soon considered expanding the waiting room by extending the concourse north and building an annex facing onto St. Paul Street, but this plan was never executed.

 Under the Northeast Corridor Improvement Project, Baltimore Penn Station was renovated in 1983-84.
 In particular, the work focused on the station’s historic details, such as the skylight.
 Covered with blackout paint during World War II, the glass was revealed and refurbished.
 Repairs were also made to the terrazzo and mosaic flooring, glazed wall tile, and the marble detailing.
 Interior spaces were reorganized to provide better passenger movement, and important mechanical systems were upgraded.
 A decade later, the current plaza and below ground parking garage were constructed in front of the station.
 At the center of the plaza is a 51-foot tall aluminum sculpture by artist Jonathan Borofsky.
 Named “Male/Female,” the piece depicts two intersecting human forms with a glowing “heart.”